ninowwss/SPITCA-model/README.md

 # SPITCA-model
-This repository include a HIV compartmental model code in STELLA and a stochastic model code in R.
+This repository include a HIV compartmental model built in Stella® software and a stochastic model code in R.

 [![DOI](https://zenodo.org/badge/612906740.svg)](https://zenodo.org/badge/latestdoi/612906740)